 Dr Jo Gould completed her undergraduate and postgraduate studies at Nottingham, before becoming an Assistant Professor in the Food, Nutrition and Dietetics team in 2017.

 Dr David Gray completed a PhD in plant lipid biochemistry at the University of Birmingham before joining Nottingham in 1993.
 He plays a key role in both teaching and research work at the University.

 Dr Gleb Yakubov worked extensively in industry and then the University of Queensland before joining the University of Nottingham in 2019.

-Dr Vincenzo Di Bari joined the University of Nottingham in 2019 after a PhD at the School of Chemical Engineering in Birmingham.
-He was appointed a Senior Research Fellow in 2020.
+Dr Vincenzo Di Bari joined the University of Nottingham in 2014 after a PhD at the School of Chemical Engineering in Birmingham.
+He was appointed a Assistant Professor in Food Structure in 2021.

 Read about our latest research in these recent publications: